lexun/loaa/docs/running-locally.md

 just log web   # Web server logs only
 ```

-Logs are automatically captured to `.devenv/state/services.log` and can be tailed in real-time.
+Logs are automatically captured when running in background mode.

 ## Alternative: Manual Service Management